1995–2002 New Mexico Watercolor Society – Juried Shows

 2021 – Author of an article about the Santa Fe Artists’ Medical Fund FLOWERS FOR SANTA FE PROJECT in the February/March issue of the SANTA FEAN MAGAZINE.

 2021 – New representation by the Taos Artist Collective, Taos, New Mexico.
 For more information, contact Lois Fernandez at email@example.com or 575-770-9950. www.taosartistcollective.com

 My artwork takes a contemporary look at the American West from a realistic, unromantic perspective.

-My journey as an artist has taken a multitude of paths as my life has been one adventure after another.
+My journey as an artist has taken a multitude of paths.
 After 40 years as a criminal defense attorney in New Mexico, I began a new life and career as an artist.
 I had always painted, and much of my earlier artistic career focused on rodeos and rodeo cowboys.
-I retired from the practice of law in 2014, and moved to Santa Fe, New Mexico.
+I retired from the practice of law in 2014, and moved from Albuquerque to Santa Fe, New Mexico.
 In 2015, I had the good fortune to have an artistic life-changing experience.
 I spent six weeks in Paris, France experiencing life as a Frenchman.
 I walked the streets of Picasso, Cezanne, Monet, Van Gogh, and so many others of the Impressionism and Post-Impressionism period.
 And I learned one of the important lessons taught by these Masters.
 “Paint what inspires you, and, if luck smiles upon you, someone else might love it enough to buy it.”
 I determined to follow that path.